elfakiri2023/coolresume/README.md

-**Please note that this is a work in progress**
+## **Please note that this is a work in progress**

-Empower your career journey effortlessly with our intuitive resume builder.
+# Cool Resume

 Craft, share, and showcase your professional story easily, saving time and hassle.

 ## Technologies used: